Claudia Karvan: Film

 In 1993 Karvan portrayed a 22-year-old secondary school teacher, Christina Papadopoulos, in The Heartbreak Kid.
 Her character has an affair with a 17-year-old student, Nick Polides (Alex Dimitriades).
 Paul Bongiorno, writing for The Canberra Times, observed, "As the lead player Karvan earns much sympathy.
 Watching her parents and fiancée plan her life, the audience hopes that Christina will stay with Nick."
 Producer, Ben Gannon, told Bongiorno, "it's such a difficult role.
 You don't want somebody coming across as a school teacher preying on a young student.
 She is intelligent.
 She has a complexity.
 And you can believe she is Greek."
 Gannon used the work for the related TV series, Heartbreak High (1994–1999); where Karvan's character of Christine was portrayed by Sarah Lambert.
+Karvan later reflected on the role in a 2024 interview, saying that she doesn't "take responsibility" for the controversial storyline: "I didn't write it.
+I didn't direct it.
+I didn't produce it...
+I was a 19 year old girl.
+And it was a tough job.
+I felt like I was an adult, and I was playing a very adult role...
+I probably wasn't that equipped to do it.
+I got through and I did it, but it wasn't my favourite job."

-Karvan starred alongside fellow Australian actor Guy Pearce in Flynn (as My Forgotten Man, 1993) (playing the young fiancée of Errol Flynn) and Dating the Enemy (1996) (where the partners are body swapped).
+Karvan starred alongside fellow Australian actor Guy Pearce in Flynn, later retitled My Forgotten Man (1993) playing the young fiancée of Errol Flynn, and Dating the Enemy (1996) where the partners are body swapped.
 For Flynn shooting had started in 1989, when Karvan was 17, but due to various legal and financial disputes it had to be re-shot with some new cast members, a new director and new producers.
-By the time Flynn was released to video in 1996, Dating the Enemy had appeared in cinemas, as "a second (much better) movie with Pearce."
+By the time Flynn was released to video in 1996, Dating the Enemy had appeared in cinemas as "a second (much better) movie with Pearce."

-Karvan had auditioned for the lead in the comedy film, All Men Are Liars (1995), but did not take it up, which went to fellow actress, Toni Pearen.
+Karvan had auditioned for the lead in the comedy film All Men Are Liars (1995), but did not take it up, which went to fellow actor Toni Pearen.
 Pearen recalled "the producer and the director telling me that [Karvan] was their first choice and she actually did a better audition than me.
-She was my favourite actress and I always had in the back of my mind 'oh my God, Claudia Karvan was better than me, so I have to be really good!'"
-She worked opposite Hugh Jackman in a romantic comedy, Paperback Hero (1999).
-In the same year she was nominated for an AFI Award for Best Performance by an Actress in a Supporting Role for the Percy Grainger biopic, Passion.
+She was my favourite actress [sic.] and I always had in the back of my mind 'oh my God, Claudia Karvan was better than me, so I have to be really good!'"
+She worked opposite Hugh Jackman in the romantic comedy Paperback Hero (1999).
+In the same year she was nominated for an AFI Award for Best Performance by an Actress in a Supporting Role for the Percy Grainger biopic Passion (1999).
 She portrayed Grainger's early love interest, Alfhild de Luce, opposite Richard Roxburgh.